- What happens once I am accepted?

 What happens once I am accepted?

 If accepted, you will be required to fulfill the duties of the position stated in your offer letter.
 It is your responsibility to understand the duties of that position before accepting it; transfers to other positions will not be granted.
 You may also be required to work overtime hours in addition to your weekly schedule.
 Overtime, however is, not guaranteed.
-You will be expected to uphold all of the standards set forth by management/membership and to abide by the rules and regulations of the Employer.
+You will be expected to uphold all the standards put in place by management/membership and to abide by the rules and regulations of the Employer.

 What is “at will” employment?